Official Name: AULUS VITELLIUS GERMANICUS IMPERATOR AUGUSTUS

 (Suetonius, Life of Vitellius, 3)

-Birthplace: Unkown.
+Birthplace: Unknown.

-Reign: Vitellius was proclaimed emperor by his troops in modern day Cologne on January 2, 69 CE.
+Reign: Vitellius was proclaimed emperor by his troops in modern-day Cologne on January 2, 69 CE.
 He was awarded imperial titles by the Senate on April 19, 69 CE.

 (Tacitus, Histories, 2.55)